 How is the route for the transmission line determined?

-We’re completing studies and consulting with affected landowners, stakeholders and planning authorities.
+We’re undertaking studies and consulting with affected landowners, stakeholders and planning authorities.

 The final route will be subject to consultation and planning approvals.
-We’ll be sharing information along the way.
+We are sharing information along the way.

 What we consider when planning the route: